NOTHINGNESS

 Starting in Heaven, at the end of the (fourth) symphony the music describes Verklärung (Transfiguration) but Verklärung in a spiritual and positive sense [sic]...

+Yes Riccardo, it is perfectly understandable how it might have felt that everything now would go wonderfully well in future.
 (At that moment, we learn later on in the same book - Mitchell‘s book! - the Fourth had had a bitter reception!)

 The same year Rosa Luxemburg was called for her first imprisonment.
 She was probably thinking about how wonderfully things could go - if there only was a bit of justice.
 A war between Russia and Japan was going on.
 A mass strike in Italy.
 There was a list of 200 top dangerous people, nowadays we would call them terrorists - Domela Nieuwenhuis, a Dutch socialist leader, #9 on the list, was arrested when travelling from Paris to Amsterdam.